 In New York, some laws dictate where you are allowed to operate a moped as determined by the vehicle’s class.
 Riders of Class B or Class C limited use motorcycles can drive in right-hand lanes or on a usable shoulder only.
 Riders of Class A limited use motorcycles can utilize any traffic lane.
 Mopeds are not permitted on sidewalks.

 New York law also specifies that insurance is required to operate both Class A and Class B limited use motorcycles.
 It is only a recommendation for Class C models.
 Similarly, per the DMV, helmets and eye protection are required for Class A and Class B riders but recommended for Class C riders.

 As mentioned, a motorcycle license is either a Class M or Class MJ driver license, and is required to ride a Class A moped on New York roads.
 According to the DMV, to receive a motorcycle license, you must first get a motorcycle learner permit.
 You receive this by completing a written test and fulfilling other requirements outlined by the DMV.

 After getting a motorcycle learner permit, riders are encouraged to prepare for a motorcycle road test by completing 30 hours of riding practice.
 When practicing with a learner permit, you must, among other requirements, be supervised by a driver at least 21 years old who has a valid motorcycle license.

 Finally, you need to schedule and successfully pass a motorcycle road test to get your motorcycle license.
 You may or may not have another New York State license class to receive your motorcycle license and get on the road with your moped.

-If you’ve been injured in a moped accident, contact William Mattar.
+Have you been injured in a moped accident?
 We know how devastating the impact an accident injury can have on an injury victim’s life.
 Our motorcycle accident attorneys can help you file a claim for compensation and get your life back on track.
 Schedule a free initial consultation today –complete our free online form or call us at (844) 444-4444.